ArchiveTeam/WebArchiver/README.md

 depth = 3
 ```

-To process the configuration file and add it to WebArchiver, run `python add_job.py FILENAME`, where `FILENAME` if the name of the configuration file.
+To process the configuration file and add it to WebArchiver, run `python add_job.py FILENAME`, where `FILENAME` is the name of the configuration file.

 ## Servers